How to Discipline Your Sleep Routine in 5 Easy Steps

 I’m sure you’ve heard this many times: set goals and write them down.
 And maybe you took it with a grain of salt and never followed through.
 But did you know you are forty-two percent more likely to achieve your goals if you write them down?
 Forty-two percent?!

-I’ve come across many people who refuse to write things down, and I find this to be so peculiar.
 The truth is no one cares if you discipline your sleep schedule, but maybe your overbearing parents or your significant other.
 No one is holding a gun to your head to improve the quality of your sleep.
-So if you want to do this for yourself, then take the extra step for yourself.
+So, if you want to do this for yourself, take the extra step.

 Specific, Measurable, Achievable, Relevant, Time-bound